What Is A Spark Plug? its Functions, Diagram And Parts

 Terminal

-A terminal is attached to a high-tension cord, which allows high-voltage current to flow through the ignition system.
+A high-tension cord attaches to a terminal, allowing high-voltage current to flow through the ignition system.
 It contained a terminal nut that supports almost any high-tension cord available.
 For some vehicles that do not require a terminal nut, the terminal can be removed.

 Gasket

 The gasket makes the housing and the engine perfectly fit each other and also maintains the airtightness of the combustion chamber.
-However, there is a procedure for tightening and the suitable locking margin must be secured.
+However, securing the suitable locking margin requires a specific procedure for tightening.

 Glass Seal

 This bonds the center shaft and the center electrode and fuses the insulator and the metal.
 Their sealing is good and the thermal ratio of expansion is perfect.
-Because of this, even under harsh conditions, gaps do not occur and good airtightness can be protected.
+As a result, they maintain excellent airtightness and prevent gaps even in harsh conditions.

 Electrode with Copper

-A special nickel alloy is employed at the center electrode to reduce electrode wear and copper is sealed into the center section to enhance its thermal conductivity.
+A special nickel alloy is employed at the center electrode to reduce electrode wear and copper is sealed in the center section to enhance its thermal conductivity.

 Housing